 Taxation of Advance Payments

-Question: Do I have to pay tax on the payments I get?
+Question: Do I have to pay tax on the monthly payments I got last year?

-Answer: No. The payments that you receive are advance payments of the 2021 child tax credit, so they are not taxable.
-On your 2021 Form 1040 (opens in new tab), you will use IRS Schedule 8812 (opens in new tab) to reconcile the monthly payments that you receive from the IRS in 2021 with the child tax credit that you are actually entitled to.
+Answer: No. Any payments that you received are advance payments of the 2021 child tax credit, so they are not taxable.
+On your 2021 Form 1040 (opens in new tab), you will use IRS Schedule 8812 (opens in new tab) to reconcile the monthly payments that you received from the IRS in 2021 with the child tax credit that you are actually entitled to.

-Question: How do I reconcile the advance payments I get with the actual credit I am entitled to when I file my 2021 return?
+Question: How do I reconcile the advance payments I got with the actual child tax credit I am entitled to when I file my 2021 return?

-Answer: When you fill out your 2021 Form 1040 next year, you will compare the total amount of advance child tax credit payments that you received for 2021 with the amount of the actual child tax credit that you can claim on your 2021 return.
+Answer: When you fill out your 2021 Form 1040 (opens in new tab), you will compare the total amount of advance child tax credit payments that you received in 2021 with the amount of the actual child tax credit that you can claim on your 2021 return.
 Letter 6419 that you received from the IRS can help you with this calculation.
 (Remember that if you're married and file a joint return, you and your spouse should have each received Letter 6419.
-Add the amounts shown in both Letters to come up with the total amount of advance child tax credit payments you got in 2021.)
+Add the amounts shown in both Letters to come up with the total amount of advance child tax credit payments that you got in 2021.)
 You would use Schedule 8812 (opens in new tab) to figure your total child credit and to reconcile that credit with the amount of payments you received.

 Paying Back Overpayments